jimdc/gender-reveal/README.md

 # color conventions
 Currently follows the convention:
 * "Blue" for "Masculine"
+* "Pink" for "Feminine"
 * "Green" for "Neuter"
-* "Pink" for "Feminine"

 # pronouns
 Gendered pronouns, which do not have hints in Duolingo, are colored--*if the pronoun is unambiguous*--in French, Portuguese, Spanish, German and Dutch.
-This means that in German, only *er*, *ihn*, *ihrer*, and *es* are colored; while pronouns like *ihm* (could be masculine or neuter) or *der* (could be masculine*-nominativ* or feminine*-dativ*) are not.
+This means that in German, only *er*, *ihn*, *ihrer*, and *es* are colored. *Der*, for example, cannot be colored, since it could be masculine in the *nominativ* case, or feminine in the *dativ* case.
 In the future, I hope to be able to analyze case to disambiguate those pronouns' gender.

 # future features planned
 * color-code words on multiple choice exercises
-* color for common gender (as in Swedish) and Swahili noun classes?
+* custom editable list stored locally of word:gender assignments
+* target/source language/laddering awareness --> color-as-you-type?